GoogleCloudPlatform/datacatalog-tag-engine/examples/query_cookbook/README.md

 ## Query Cookbook Overview

-This folder contains a workflow that creates and populates Query Cookbooks tags on your BigQuery entities in Data Catalog.
+This folder contains a workflow that creates and populates the Query Cookbooks tags on all Data Catalog entities that represent BigQuery tables and views which have been queried over the past 180 days.

+For each BigQuery table or view, the Query Cookbook computes these tag fields:
-The Query Cookbook tags contain two fields: 1) `top_queries`: the SQL from the most-frequently run queries that refer to the BigQuery entity; 2) `top_users`: the emails of the users or service accounts which run the frequent queries on the BigQuery entity.
+1) `top_queries`: the SQL for the most frequent queries which reference the BigQuery entity in question.
+2) `top_users`: the emails of the user or service accounts which have run the highest number of queries on the BigQuery entity in question.

-The workflow creates one tag per BigQuery entity in Data Catalog that has been queried over the last 180 days.
-BigQuery entities with zero usage won't be tagged.
+The workflow creates one tag per BigQuery entity in Data Catalog which has been queried over the last 180 days.
+BigQuery entities with zero usage will not be tagged.

 ### Dependencies

 In order to implement this workflow, you must have a running instance of Tag Engine.
-Moreover, Tag Engine must be running on version 1.0.5 or later.
+Moreover, your instance must be running on Tag Engine version 1.0.5 or higher.

 If you are new to Tag Engine, start with [this tutorial](https://cloud.google.com/architecture/tag-engine-and-data-catalog).
 You can follow [this README](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/main/README.md) to deploy Tag Engine on Google Cloud Platform.